Sign Up For Special Offers & Exclusive Content

 Self-Awareness For Beginners

-One of the most profound things I’ve learned from meditation is that it’s not what happens to us that makes us feel emotions like anger, disappointment or shame, but what we tell ourselves about the situation.
+One of the most profound things we stand to learn from meditation is that it’s not what happens to us that makes us feel emotions like anger, disappointment or shame, but what we tell ourselves about the situation.
 It's about how we interpret and process our experiences.
 It’s not the traffic jam, hurtful comment, or tax bill that makes us so upset, but the way we think about those things.
 When we become aware of our thoughts that we can begin to challenge them.
 To build awareness of ourselves, our behaviours, and the thoughts/beliefs that drive them, we must practise mindfulness.
 Beginners in meditation are often stunned at the self awareness they can achieve in such a short time, and the wide-ranging cascade of effects on their lives.

 The Habit Of Meditation